LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 It finds the value of ```x``` that gives the highest value of ```J(x)``` *within the interval*.
 In this case, it is just inside the upper boundary at 5.0.
-If you are looking for a *global* minimum, thos would be the wrong answer.
+If you were looking for a *global* minimum, this would be the wrong answer.
 But it *is* the right answer to a different question:
 Where is the lowest value of ```J(x)``` *within the interval (4, 5)*?